 - Asteya (non-stealing)

-- Bramacharya (right use of energy)
+- Bramacharya (behavior that is the right use of energy)

 - Aparigraha (letting go, non-attachment, or non-greediness)